ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/quickstart/template.md

 Remember, the dummy site is a full Ember application and these components are just here to help you get going.
 Feel free to make other components to help you best document your library!

-## 8. An some API docs to a component, object or function
+## 8. Add some API docs to a component, object or function

 As you document the public objects in your addon, they'll automatically show up in the left-hand navigation of your `docs` route under the "API REFERENCE" section, assuming you added the `<DocsViewer />` component.